crystalxs/DataScientistNotes/Spark/pyspark.md

 `reduceByKey(func)`:

-- Similar to reduce().
+- Similar to `reduce()`.

-- Run several parallel reduce operations, one for each key in the
+- Run several parallel reduce operations, one for each key in the data set.

-  data set.

 - When called on a dataset of (Key, Val) pairs, returns a dataset of (Key, Val) pairs where the values for each key are aggregated using the given reduce function.

-- Transformation (Not an action): Returns a new RDD consisting of each key and the reduced value for that key.
+- **Transformation** (Not an action): Returns a new RDD consisting of each key and the reduced value for that key.

-##### `reduceByKey()` vs `groupByKey().mapValues()`
+**`reduceByKey()` vs `groupByKey().mapValues()`**

-To group values for the purpose of aggregation (such as sum or count for each key), using `reduceByKey()`, `foldByKey()` will provide better performance.
+To group values for the purpose of aggregation (such as sum or count for each key), using `reduceByKey()`, `foldByKey()` will provide better performance:

-* They combines the aggregation function before the shuffle.
-  * Pairs on the same node/partition with the same key are combined before the data is shuffled.
+They combines the aggregation function before the shuffle: pairs on the same node/partition with the same key are combined before the data is shuffled.
 Then the function is called again to reduce all the values from each partition to produce one final result.

-* Result in a reduced amount of data shuffled.
+**Result in a reduced amount of data shuffled.**

-####Action Operations
+##### Action Operations

 `countByKey( )`: count the number of elements for each key.

 `lookup(key)`: return all values associated with the provided key.

 `subtractByKey(otherDataset)`: return an RDD with the pairs whose `key`s are not in `otherDataset`.